 3 Common Reasons for Construction Disputes – and 3 Ways to Prevent Them

-While thoughtful planning and risk management can help avoid challenges during your project, claims and disputes are unfortunately an inevitable part of the construction process.
+While thoughtful planning can help avoid challenges during your project, claims and disputes are unfortunately an inevitable part of the construction process.
 From breach of contract claims to payment disputes, disagreements can touch all phases of your project.

 Worse, disputes have a significant impact on resources, drawing on both valuable time and money.
 According to a survey conducted by Arcadis, the global average value of construction disputes in 2021 was $52.6 million, lasting an average of 15.4 months.